 a.
-The complainant has misdirected himself in filing the above captioned complaint before the authority as the relief being claimed by him cannot be said to fall within the realm of jurisdiction of this forum.
+The complainants have misdirected themselves in filing the above captioned complaint before the authority as the relief being claimed by them cannot be said to fall within the realm of jurisdiction of this forum.
 It is humbly submitted that upon the enactment of the Banning of Unregulated Deposit Schemes Act, 2019, the 'assured return' and any "committed returns" on the deposit schemes have been banned.
-The respondent having not taken registration from SEBI thus cannot run, operate, continue an assured return scheme.
+The respondent having not taken registration from SEBI thus cannot run. operate, continue an assured return scheme.
 The implications of enactment of BUDA Act read with the Companies Act, 2013 and companies (Acceptance of Deposits) Rules, 2014, resulted in making the assured return/committed return and similar schemes as unregulated schemes as being within the definition of "deposit".
-As per section 3 of the BUDS Act, all unregulated deposit schemes have been strictly banned and deposit takers such as builders, cannot, directly or indirectly promote, operate, issue any advertisement soliciting participation or enrolment in or accept deposit.
+As per section 3 of the BUDS Act, all unregulated deposit scheme has been strictly banned and deposit takers such as builders, cannot, directly or indirectly promote, operate, issue any advertisement soliciting participation or enrolment in or accept deposit.
 Thus, section 3 of the BUDS Act, makes the assured return schemes, of the builders and promoters, illegal and punishable under law.
 Further as per the SEBI Act, 1992, collective investment schemes as defined under section 11 AA can only be run and operated by a registered person.
 Hence, the assured return schemes have become illegal by the operation of law and the respondent cannot be made to run a scheme which has become infructuous by law.
-Also, it is important to rely upon clause 35 of the BBA dated 21.07.2011 which specifically caters to a situation where certain provisions of the BBA become inoperable due to application of law.
+It is also important to rely upon clause 35 of the BBA dated 21.07.2011 which specifically caters to the situation where certain provisions of the agreement become inoperable due to application of law.
 Thus, the complaint deserves to be dismissed at the very outset, without wasting precious time of this authority.

-b.
-The complainant also enjoyed the monthly returns till September 2018.
-The complaint has been filed by the complainant just to harass the respondent and to gain the unjust enrichment.
-It is pertinent to mention here that for the fair adjudication of grievances as alleged by the complainant requires detailed deliberation by leading the evidence and cross-examination, thus only the civil court has jurisdiction to deal with the cases required detailed evidence for proper and fair adjudication.
+- b.
+The complainants have not come before the authority with clean hands.
+The complaint has been filed by them just to harass the respondent and to gain the unjust enrichment.
+It is pertinent to mention here that for the fair adjudication of grievance as alleged by them require detailed deliberation by leading the evidence and cross-examination.
+Thus, only the civil court has jurisdiction to deal with the cases required detailed evidence for proper and fair adjudication. - c.

-- c.
 It is pertinent to mention that the complaint is not maintainable before the authority as it is apparent from the prayer sought in the complaint.
-That further, it is crystal clear from reading the complaint that the complainant is not 'allottee', but purely an 'investor', who is only seeking assured return from the respondent, by way of present petition, which is not maintainable as the unit is not meant for personal use and rather, it is meant for earning rental income. - d.
-That in view of the judgment and order dated 16.10.2017 passed by the Maharashtra RERA Authority in the complaint titled Mahesh Pariani vs. Monarch Solitaire in, complaint no: CC00600000000078 of 2017, wherein it has been observed that in case where the complainants have invested money in the project with sole intention of gaining profits out of the project, then they are in the position of co-promoter and cannot be treated as an 'allottee'.
+Further, it is crystal clear from reading the complaint that the complainants are not 'allottees', but purely 'investors', who are only seeking assured return from the respondent, by way of present petition, which is not maintainable as the unit is not meant for personal use and rather, it is meant for earning rental income. - d.
+That in view of the judgment and order dated 16.10.2017 passed by the Maharashtra RERA Authority in the complaint titled Mahesh Pariani vs. Monarch Solitaire in, complaint no: CC00600000000078 of 2017, wherein it has been observed that in case where the complainants have invested money in the project with sole intention of gaining profits out of the project, then the complainants are in the position of co-promoter and cannot be treated as an 'allottee'.
 The authority therein opined as under: